Understanding MCP Servers

 Unknown ⚪

-You haven't enabled this bundle on your account yet, so we can't evaluate its readiness.
+You haven't enabled this MCP server on your account yet, so we can't evaluate readiness.

 What you see: